whitneyburton/portfolios/20151002-Robert_Cornell-m3.markdown

 ### Playing a Part

-There were no opportunities for outreach this module I was able to participate in   I did volunteer to be part of one that is coming up during the next module.
+There were no opportunities for outreach this module I was able to participate in   I did volunteer to be part of the Young Entrepreneur program that is coming up during the next module.

 One thing I did was work to connect with other 1503 students who were staying back to repeat the module, while also working to reach out to the new cohort members.